True Wireless™ devices

 • Listen to music or videos from their smartphone or tablet.

-• Use your smartphone's voice command.
+• Use their smartphone’s voice command.

 Do you have a smartphone?